jessemillar/language-notes/technology/cassandra/README.md

 - https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlHowDataWritten.html
 - The general process of writing data is:
 	1. Logs data to the commit log
-	1. Writes data to he memtable
+	1. Writes data to the memtable
 	1. Flushes data from the memtable
 	1. Flushed into SSTables